gitter-badger/jedipus/README.md

 * MASTER: Only pools to master nodes are maintained.
 * SLAVES: Only pools to slave nodes are maintained.
 Calls are load balanced across pools.
 * MIXED_SLAVES: Pools are managed for both masters and slave nodes.
 Calls are only load balanced across slave pools.
-Individual calls can override the read mode with `ReadMode.MASTER` or `ReadMode.SLAVES`.
+Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
 * MIXED: Pools are managed for both masters and slave nodes.
 Calls are load balanced across both master and slave pools.
-Individual calls can override the read mode with `ReadMode.MASTER` or `ReadMode.SLAVES`.
+Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.

 #####Basic Usage Example
 ```java